 Disclaimer: The contents of this website are for informational purposes only and do not constitute medical advice.
 The information, graphics, and images on this website are not intended to substitute diagnosis and/or treatment by a medical professional.
 These products have been clinically tested and proven to be safe for intended use.
 Always seek the advice of a physician with any questions you may have regarding a specific medical condition.

-The post 3 Steps to Prevent Razor Bumps and Folliculitis on Your Bikini Line appeared first on CLn® Skin Care Blog.
+The post 3 Steps to Avoid Razor Bumps and Folliculitis on Your Bikini Line appeared first on CLn® Skin Care Blog.